 To qualify for an H grade you must demonstrate a commitment to excellence.
 In this course we ask students who are aspiring for an honors grade to complete additional assignments, and to do so by the deadline.
-Students who would like an "H" grade in the class need to select four assignments from the list below and submit them to Canvas before May 7th at 11:59pm ET.
+Students who would like an "H" grade in the class need to select four assignments from the list below and submit them to Canvas before March 23rd, 11:59pm ET.
 These assignments are not mandatory.
 Also, keep in mind that they are necessary, but not sufficient, to guarantee you an "H".
-If you submit these assignments but clearly "phoned them in," you will not receive an H grade.
+Less than half of you can get H's so, if more than half of the class submits all four assignments, some students will get an HP+.
 Please note: Under no circumstances will I accept late submissions.
 Part of demonstrating that you are exceptional entails meeting deadlines no matter the circumstances.
 In the event of a sickness, death of a pet, etc., please reach out to Student Affairs and ask them to get me to make an exception.
 I am notoriously inflexible about this deadline and so it's worth being very clear with you about my expectations.
+Please also note that you are not allowed to use ChatGPT to generate responses that you then submit.
+You can use it to edit your responses, i.e., as a copy editor, but you cannot ask it to do your assignment for you.